Sonic Robo Blast 2

 The single player levels can also be played in Time Attack mode.
 In this mode, the player must try to complete the levels as fast as possible and can record and play back their best attempts at getting a good time.
 In future versions, this mode will be replaced by a Record Attack mode, in which the player can attempt to get the best time, score, and ring count in each level of the game.

 SRB2 features several multiplayer modes that can be played either via splitscreen or over network connection.
 An official Master Server is provided at the games homepage to organize netplay.
-Multiplayer modes include Co-Op (which is basically the single player campaign with multiple players allowed), Race and Classic Race, Match and Team Match, Capture The Flag, Tag and Hide & Seek.
+Multiplayer modes include Co-Op (which is basically the single player campaign with multiple players allowed), Race and Competition, Match and Team Match, Capture The Flag, Tag and Hide & Seek.

 Race is a simple race to the finish, either on the single player levels or on a set of ten Circuit levels, designed specifically for that gametype.
 These are short tracks with a circular layout, in which the player have to complete four rounds.
-Alternatively, Classic Race is available, in which points are awarded for collecting items as well as finishing quickly, á la Sonic 2.
+Alternatively, Competition is available, in which points are awarded for collecting items as well as finishing quickly, á la Sonic 2.
 Here, the player with the most points wins.

 Match is a variation of a typical first-person shooter Deathmatch game with Sonic elements.
 Match is played in first person on a set of nine maps designed specifically for that gametype.
 The players shoot rings at each other, and each shot removes one ring from the ring counter.
 Since rings fly considerably slower than projectiles, and players are much faster than in regular Match games, rings must be aimed ahead of the opponents to hit them.
 Hitting a player awards 50 points and drop all of their equipments, hitting an unequipped player awards 100 points and kills them.